What is the Civil Liability Act QLD? | Negligence Laws

 The Civil Liability Act also addresses the liability of public authorities, such as government departments and local councils.
 It outlines the circumstances in which they can be held liable for negligence and the conditions for suing them.

-What Do You Need for a Successful Civil Liability Claim?
+What You Must Prove for a Successful Civil Liability Claim

 1. Prove that the other party owed you a legal duty of care and that they breached this duty by failing to exercise reasonable care.